-Although Fundations[®] is a supplemental program focusing on foundational skills, spelling, and handwriting, it does provide instruction in reading standards with the Storytime Activity.
+Although Fundations® is a supplemental program focusing on foundational skills, spelling, and handwriting, it does provide instruction in reading standards with the Storytime Activity.
 Storytime involves listening and reading activities with narrative and informational text.
 Storytime is designed to help develop the students' awareness of print; understanding of story structure; cohesion of story events; visualization skill; auditory and reading comprehension; and retelling of a story or facts.
-Students also focus on vocabulary, punctuation, and reading fluency The Storytime Activity provides opportunities for students to engage in reading for purpose and understanding.
+Students also focus on vocabulary, punctuation, and reading fluency.
+The Storytime Activity provides opportunities for students to engage in reading for purpose and understanding.
 Starting in Unit 2, students learn to retell a narrative story in sequence and detail.
 In Unit 3, picture notes and visualization are introduced to enhance understanding and retelling, and students begin to answer questions about how characters are feeling and make connections between themselves and the text.
 In Unit 4, students learn to identify character, setting, and main events in narrative stories.
 In Units 6 and 7, students learn to distinguish the characteristics of informational vs narrative text.
-The Learning Community provides a list of Guiding Questions for teachers to support understanding.
+The Online Learning Community for Fundations provides a list of Guiding Questions for teachers to support understanding.
 Storytime (description p.
-60): (Unit 3: pp. 141 and 151), (Unit 4: pp. 166 and 176), (Unit 5: p.
-192), (Unit 6: pp. 209, 218, and 228), (Unit 7: pp. 245, 254, and 265), (Unit 8: pp. 282 and 292), (Unit 9: pp. 310 and 320), (Unit 10: pp. 337, 346, and 356), (Unit 11: pp. 375, 384, and 395), (Unit 12: pp. 413, 423, and 433), (Unit 13: pp. 451, 460, and 470), and (Unit 14: pp. 488 and 499).
+60): (Unit 3, pp. 141 and 151); (Unit 4, pp. 166 and 176); (Unit 5, p.
+192); (Unit 6, pp. 209, 218, and 228); (Unit 7, pp. 245, 254, and 265); (Unit 8, pp. 282 and 292); (Unit 9, pp. 310 and 320); (Unit 10, pp. 337, 346, and 356), (Unit 11, pp. 375, 384, and 395); (Unit 12, pp. 413, 423, and 433); (Unit 13, pp. 451, 460, and 470); and (Unit 14, pp. 488 and 499)

 About Geodes® Level 1 Classroom Library: Great Minds® and Wilson Language Training® have collaborated to create a collection of accessible, knowledge-building books for emerging and developing readers.
 Geodes Level 1 Library aligns with specifically with the scope and sequence of Fundations Level 1.
+The Geodes Library is part of the Mississippi package and is therefore referenced in this alignment.